La Guarimba International Film Festival: First edition

-The first edition of the festival took place from 5 to 10 of August, 2013.
-Out of the 303 short films that applied for the festival, 10 fiction films, 5 animated films, and 5 documentaries were selected.
-In addition, an exhibition of 30 posters from artists from all over the world was also held.
+The first edition of the festival took place 5–10 August, 2013.
+Of the 303 short films that applied, 10 fiction films, 5 animated films, and 5 documentaries were selected.
+An exhibition of 30 posters by artists worldwide was also held.

-As part of the German project "A Wall is A Screen" (a guest of the festival), several screenings were made on the walls of buildings in the streets of Amantea.
+As part of the German project "A Wall is A Screen", several screenings were projected on the walls of buildings in the streets of Amantea.
 The opening titles for the first edition were produced by TKSH Film Production.

 Second edition

-The second edition of the festival took place from the 7 to 14 of August, 2014.
-Out of the 498 short films from all over the world that participated in the selection, 20 fiction films, 15 animated films, and 10 documentaries were selected.
-An exhibition of 30 posters from artists from all over the world was also held.
+The second edition of the festival took place 7–14 August 2014.

-For the first time, the festival took place in the La Grotta de Amantea natural park, and a screen was installed on the slopes of the cave.
+For the first time, the festival took place in the La Grotta di Amantea natural park, and a screen was installed on the slopes of the cave.

 Third edition

-The third edition of the festival took place from 7 to 11 of August, 2015.
-This edition of the festival drew in more than a thousand people.
-30 posters by artists from all over the world were exhibited.
+The third edition of the festival took place 7–11 August 2015.
+This edition drew in more than a thousand people.
+30 posters made by artists globally were exhibited.

 The American video hosting platform Vimeo was present at the festival to promote Vimeo On Demand.
-After the festival, a special program created by Sam Morrill was screened.
+After it, a special program created by Sam Morril was screened.

 Fourth edition

-The fourth edition of the festival took place from 7 to 11 of August, 2016.
-Over 1,300 short films from all over the world participated in the selection.
+The fourth edition of the festival took place 7–11 August 2016.
+Over 1,300 short films globally participated in the selection.
 This edition was dedicated to Chinese and Japanese cinema, celebrating 150 years of cultural exchange between Italy and these two countries.

 During the festival, the category of La Grotta dei Piccoli (films for children) was introduced, with screenings of animated short films in a space dedicated to children.

 Fifth edition

-The fifth edition of the festival took place from 7 to 11 of August, 2017.
-The theme of this edition was propaganda during the Cold War era.
-The program brought together short films of different genres from all continents.
+The fifth edition of the festival took place between the 7th and the 11th of August 2017.
+The theme of this edition was 'Propaganda during the Cold War era'.
+The program brought together short films of different genres from all major continents.
 Once again, Vimeo presented its "Vimeo Staff Pick".
-In addition, a program dedicated to African Films was created.
+In addition, a program dedicated to African films was created.

 The program also included an exhibition of illustrations, a natural clothing dyeing workshop together with the Fragmentario Collective, and an African dance workshop.

 Sixth edition

-The sixth edition of the festival took place from 7 to 11 of August, 2018.
-1,500 short films from all over the world took part in the selection, with 68 works in competition divided into the categories Fiction, Animation, Documentary, Insomnia, and La Grotta dei Piccoli.
+The sixth edition of the festival took place 7–11 August 2018.
+1,500 short films from all over the world took part in the selection, with 68 works in competition divided into the categories fiction, animation, documentary, insomnia (Experimental Films), and La Grotta dei Piccoli.

-The festival also included an exhibition of illustrations, a film residency project, two concerts and a conference day entitled "Young African Filmmakers and the future of African Cinema".
+It also included an exhibition of illustrations, a film residency project, two concerts and a conference day entitled "Young African Filmmakers and the future of African Cinema".